 Beneath our different lifestyles, personalities, beliefs and experiences, there is something shared.

-Many spiritual traditions point to this in different ways - consciousness, awareness, presence, being, oneness, God, or simply life itself.
+Many spiritual traditions point to this in different ways — consciousness, beingness, God, or simply life itself.

-When 'this' is directly experienced, existence is open, joyful and whole.
-Loneliness, incompleteness and suffering cannot be.
-There is a sense of connection with life, free from the feeling of being a separate individual moving through a separate world.
+When essence is connected with, there is a sense of connection with life, free from the feeling of being a separate individual moving through a separate world.

-Yet connection is often only experienced in certain moments, or under certain conditions, and seems inaccessible in many everyday situations.
+Yet, for most people, connection is often experienced only in certain moments, or under certain conditions, and seems inaccessible in many everyday situations.

 This site explores the lived experience of connection and separation, and sessions offer an opportunity to explore and clarify specific instances of both in direct experience.

-Writings describe how connection is available in the immediacy of experience, how separation is created and maintained, and how concepts such as respect, belonging and meaning obscure it.
+The writings describe how connection is available in the immediacy of experience, how separation is created and maintained, and how concepts such as respect, belonging and safety obscure it.

-The guidance and the work is to look directly at experience, and to see through the stories of the mind, to the simplicity of what is.
+The work and the invitation is to look beyond the superficial, through the stories of the mind, into the essence of what is.

 The writings on this site are organised into three areas: